-- 1. (i) (c) The Thief's Story by Ruskin Bond - (ii) (a) Hari Singh - (iii) (c) A hefty amount of money - (iv) (b) bundle - (v) (b) writer - 2.
+- 1. (i) (c) The Thief's story by Ruskin Bond - (ii) (a) Hari Singh - (iii) (c) A hefty amount of money - (iv) bundle - 2.
 Different people react differently when they are robbed.
 Some people would sulk and remain sad for many days.
 Some people will file a complaint and do things to find out who did this and why.
 Some people take it as their destiny and move on.
-And on some people, it doesn't leave any impact.
-They behave as if nothing happened. - 3.
-Hari Singh was a thief who had stolen Anil's money.
-Initially, he believed that the stolen money could suffice him to live like a rich Arab for a few days.
-But soon after the theft, he realised that he had not only robbed Anil but also himself of the chance of being literate and having a bright future. - 4.
+And on some people it doesn't leave any impact they behave as if nothing happened. - 3.
 Anil was the young man who hired Hari Singh as a domestic help.
 Since Anil was a freelance writer, he did not earn enough money, and so he didn't pay Hari anything.
 Anil was kind and noble minded.
 He took Hari Singh under his wing.
 He taught Hari to cook, read and write his name.
 He promised Hari that he would teach him to write full sentences and to add numbers.
+This filled Hari Singh with new hope of achieving great heights. - 4.
+Hari Singh was a thief who had stolen Anil's money.
+Initially, he believed that the stolen money could suffice him to live like a rich Arab for a few days.
+But soon after the theft, he realised that he had not only robbed Anil but also himself of the chance of being literate and having a bright future.

-This filled Hari Singh with new hope of achieving great heights. - 5.
-The thief was a young lad of fifteen He made friends with Anil because he wanted a place to live.
+5. The thief was a young lad of fifteen He made friends with Anil because he wanted a place to live.
 And his ulterior motive was to rob a simple man like Anil.
 Ultimately Anil decided to keep Hari with him on certain conditions.
 But a thief will always remain a thief.
 One day Anil brought a small bundle of notes.
 It was for the book he sold to a publisher.
 Anil put the money under the mattress and slept.
 The thief stole the money to go to Lucknow.
 But he did not go there.
 There came a change in his heart.
 He wanted to be an educated man.
 He returned to Anil's room.
 He placed the money back under the mattress.
 Anil knew what had happened.
 But he did not show it.

-Chapter 3 : The Midnight Visitor
+Chapter 3: The Midnight Visitor